roaldnefs/ansible-collection-transip/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.10 release and the current development version of Ansible.
-Ansible versions before 2.10 are not supported.
+Tested with the current Ansible 2.9 and 2.10 release and the current development version of Ansible.
+Ansible versions before 2.9.10 are not supported.

 ## Included content